 When I started working for UW-IT, I wanted to help more students study abroad.
 I interviewed students currently looking for a study abroad program and peer advisors in the Study Abroad Office, and drew from prior research on student barriers to studying abroad.

 Students had a range of motivations that factored into their decision; language, wanting to visit a specific region, “a different perspective”, independence, a culturally immersive experience, exploring a specific skill or interest.
-The study abroad website doesn't address how these motivations can influence your approach to choosing a program.
+The study abroad website addresses how some of these motivations can influence your approach to choosing a program, but not all of them.

 Cost.
 Uncertainty about cost, and the perception that study abroad will cost a lot, discouraged many students from going abroad.
 Cost of programs is difficult to compare; students usually calculate it by hand.